Please click on the links or navigation bar (top left =) for more pages

 It's extra work but worth spreading a one or two inch layer of grit sand across the clay soil before spreading the organic matter and digging the whole lot in at the same time.
 This will help break up even heavy clay soil.
 You will need to work at it over the years by repeating the process though.
 Baked clay is almost impossible to break up, rotivate or dig, it's easier to spread the organic matter and grit and wait until the worms have done some of the work for you.

 This is the Sharp Sand I use its composed of grains of rock, with a high percentage of larger grain sizes making it ideal for improving clay soil.
-Use this calculatorto work out how much you need.

 Bulk bags weigh a minimum of 850kg, cost under £70 with free delivery.